 Resilience is the ability to adapt well to any challenges and stress you may face in life.
 The more resilient you are, the more you will feel able to bounce back from difficult experiences.

-We’re in one of those times now, taking steps now can protect your mood from dropping or your anxiety increasing over the lockdown period and build your resilience for the long haul.
+Taking steps now can protect your mood from dropping or your anxiety increasing during the pandemic and build your resilience for the long haul.

 There are 5 key strategies to help take care of your mental health while staying at home: